[AWS/Athena] How to create a table using partition projection for WAF log analysis

 (^ω^) <Japanese is OK

-The following is an example of a table creation query.
+The following is a perfect example of this within a table creation query.

 This query specifies logs from 2025/11/01 to the present.